 Pay your balance in full.When you keep a balance on a rewards card, interest charges may cancel out any rewards you earn.
 If you’re after financing options, check out WalletHub’s editors’ picks for the best low interest credit cards.

-Avoid any late or missed payments.
-Not only will a late fee further eat into your rewards, but you could end up forfeiting any rewards earned altogether.
+Avoid any late or missed payments, too.
+Not only will a late fee further eat into your savings from rewards, but you could end up forfeiting any rewards you’ve earned altogether.